twinstar6980/Twinning.Documentation/english/usage.md

 		Module option.

+> When launching an application via command arguments, a new application instance will always be created.

 > The command format of `Assistant Plus` is similar to `Assistant`, but the command name uses camel case *CamelCase* instead of snake style *snack_case*.

-In `Android` and `Iphone` systems, command can be passed through the application link:
+It is also allowed to pass command via application link, which are available on `Windows`, `Macintosh`, `Android`, and `Iphone` system:

-* ***`twinstar.twinning.assistant:/run?`***
+* ***`twinstar.twinning.assistant:/launch?`***

 	* `command` : *`string...`*

 		command argument. can be specified multiple times, and all query values are treated as string arrays.

-> If the link is opened while the application is started, the application will switch to the foreground but will not receive new command parameters.
+> When launching an application through an application link, a new application instance will be created only if one does not exist.
+If an application instance already exists in the system, it will be switched to the foreground and the new command argument will be applied.

 The following functional modules are provided: